Personal-Obsidian-Plugins/obsidian-copilot/src/search/README.md

 - Upsert `(:Note)-[:LINKS_TO]->(:Note)` edges (plus optional `EMBEDS` or `MENTIONS` when the source is an embed or block reference) so graph traversal can surface neighbourhood notes common in Zettelkasten workflows.
 - Cache link-degree statistics (out-links, in-links, mutual links) in Chroma metadata to let the hybrid retriever bias toward highly connected atomic notes.
 - Provide settings toggles for including wiki-links and embeds in the graph, along with depth limits for traversal-heavy features.
+- Surface these toggles alongside the tag manager entry point within QA settings.
+Each toggle triggers a rebuild prompt where necessary (e.g., enabling wiki-link ingestion requests a graph reindex to populate link edges).

 ## Data Flow